 Original Publish date:Sept 26, 2019

-When you are looking to make changes to the information on file for your Ontario corporation, you can file a Notice of Change to quickly and easily make these changes and update your corporate record.
+When you are looking to make changes to the information on file for your Ontario corporation, you can file an Ontario Notice of Change to quickly and easily make changes and update your corporate record.
 As a director or officer of the corporation, it is your responsibility to keep the corporate filing current, and filing these changes through Ontario Business Central means you can get everything done and filed electronically on the same day.
 When filing electronically, any changes become effective in the corporate filing immediately.

 What can be updated with this filing?